 Vienna - Valtice

 Arrive by train from Vienna to Breclav.
-On the platform you will meet our representative who will drive you 15 min to your hotel in Valtice.
-There you will be introduced to the tour and given the bike and all information materials.
+On the platform meet our representative/guide who will drive you to Valtice where you get the tour briefing, bikes and information materials.

 From Valtice you can take a short cycling loop towards the Czech-Austrian border to see the former “no man‘s land“ of the Iron Curtain and familiarize yourself with the rented bike.